24 May Migraine and Headache Awareness Month Spotlights New Advances and Greater Understanding

 - Certificate of Added Qualification in Headache Medicine (AQH)– created in 2000 to recognize medical practitioners with an advanced level of expertise in headache medicine.
 Almost 250 healthcare providers have earned this valued certification.

 - NHF Annual Gala– our major fundraising event of the year allows us to celebrate Headache Heroes who are making a difference in the migraine and headache community.
 We also pay tribute to healthcare providers and researchers who have moved the field forward and contributed to our important mission.
 The NHF’s Annual Gala has raised millions of dollars to go towards migraine and headache research, education, awareness, and advocacy.
+Our 35th Annual Gala will be held on Saturday, Oct 2 at the Langham Hotel in Chicago.

 We encourage you to discuss migraine and headache issues with your primary care physician or seek out a headache expert from our provider finder page.